-26.36 Equity Securities Risk
+26.32 Equity Securities Risk

-- 26.36.1 Shares are securities that represent an ownership interest in an issuer.
-Shares can lose value rapidly, and typically involve higher (often significantly higher) market risks than bonds, money market instruments or other debt instruments.
-Fluctuation in value may occur in response to activities of individual companies, the general market, economic conditions, or changes in currency exchange rates. - 26.36.2 Shares may be purchased in the primary or secondary market.
+26.32.1 Equities are securities that represent an ownership interest in an issuer.
+Equities can lose value rapidly, and typically involve higher (often significantly higher) market risks than bonds, money market instruments or other debt instruments.
+Fluctuation in value may occur in response to activities of individual companies, the general market, economic conditions, or changes in currency exchange rates.

+26.32.2 Equities may be purchased in the primary or secondary market.
 Purchases in the primary market through initial public offerings may involve higher risks due to various factors including limited numbers of available shares, unfavourable trading conditions, lack of investor knowledge, and lack of operating history of the issuing Company.
+The secondary market is commonly referred to as the stock market and includes the London Stock Exchange, the New York Stock Exchange and other exchanges around the world.

-26.37 Hedging Risk
+26.33 Hedging Risk

-- 26.37.1 Hedging may be used in connection with managing a Sub-Fund as well as for certain currency hedge share classes including partially hedged share classes.
-Any attempts to reduce or eliminate certain risks may not work as intended, and to the extent that they do work, they will generally eliminate potentials for gain along with risks of loss - 26.37.2 Any measures that a Sub-Fund takes that are designed to offset specific risks may work imperfectly, may not be feasible at times, or may fail completely - 26.37.3 Hedging involves costs, which could reduce investment performance.
-Therefore, with any share class that involves hedging both at the Sub-Fund level and the share class level, there could be two levels of hedging, some of which may yield no benefit (for example, at the Sub-Fund level, a fund may hedge sterling denominated assets to US dollars, while a sterling hedged share class of the Sub-Fund would then reverse that hedge as appropriate. - 26.37.4 Risks related to share class currency hedging (such as counterparty risk) could affect investors of other share classes. - 26.37.5 As there is no segregation of liabilities between the various share classes within a Sub-fund, there is a remote risk that, under certain circumstances, currency hedging transactions in relation to a partially hedged share class could result in liabilities which might affect the
+- 26.33.1 Hedging may be used in connection with managing a Sub-fund.
+Any attempts to reduce or eliminate certain risks may not work as intended, and to the extent that they do work, they will generally eliminate potentials for gain along with risks of loss. - 26.33.2 Any measures that a Sub-fund takes that are designed to offset specific risks may work imperfectly, may not be feasible at times, or may fail completely. - 26.33.3 Hedging involves costs, which could reduce investment performance.